 6. The Comet Strikes Again

 A fragment of another passing comet strikes Itomori.
-Taki watches from afar, while Mitsuha is killed.
+Taki watches from afar, while Mitsuha is vanquished.

 7. Taki’s Body Switch

-Taki now randomly wakes up in Mitsuha’s body in an alternate timeline three years before she dies.
+Taki now randomly wakes up in Mitsuha’s body in an alternate timeline three years before she passes away.

 8. Taki Learns About Itomori